 A course overload for a business student is any schedule with more than 51 units in Fall or Spring semester or more than 24 units in Summer I or Summer II.
 Students must petition to receive a semester overload.
 For Fall and Spring semesters, Tepper students petition to enroll in more than 51 units for the semester to total 57 units.
-For both Summer I and Summer II, students are eligible to enroll in 24 total units and can petition for 3 additional units to total 27 units per term.
-Students must meet the identified QPA threshold to petition for an overload.
+Students must meet the 3.5 cumulative QPA threshold to petition for an overload.
 Petitions are reviewed and determined by the Tepper School.
 Students transferring into the Tepper School from across campus may be required to reduce their unit load to meet the Tepper School policy of 51 units per semester.
 New first-year or external transfer students are restricted to 50 units in their first semester and are not eligible to overload until they complete one semester.
 A student may lose the right to overload if their QPA drops below the threshold after an overload for the next semester has been granted.